trendless/chtmlrelay/README.md

     chown echobot: -R /run/echobot
    ```

-4. Now, update DNS to the new IP addresses.
+4. Now, update DNS entries.

-   If other servers try to deliver messages to your server they may fail,
+   If other MTAs try to deliver messages to your chatmail domain they may fail intermittently,
+   as DNS catches up with the new site settings
-   but normally email servers will retry delivering messages
+   but normally will retry delivering messages
    for at least a week, so messages will not be lost.

-5. Finally, you can execute `cmdeploy run --ssh-host 13.12.23.42` to turn on chatmail on the new server.
+5. Finally, you can execute `cmdeploy run --ssh-host 13.12.23.42` to turn on chatmail on the new relay.
-    Your users will be able to use the chatmail server as soon as the DNS changes have propagated.
+   Your users will be able to use the chatmail relay as soon as the DNS changes have propagated.
    Voilà!

 ## Setting up a reverse proxy

-A chatmail server does not depend on the client IP address
+A chatmail relay MTA does not track or depend on the client IP address
 for its operation, so it can be run behind a reverse proxy.
 This will not even affect incoming mail authentication
 as DKIM only checks the cryptographic signature
 of the message and does not use the IP address as the input.

-For example, you may want to self-host your chatmail server
+For example, you may want to self-host your chatmail relay
 and only use hosted VPS to provide a public IP address
 for client connections and incoming mail.
-You can connect chatmail server to VPS
+You can connect chatmail relay to VPS
 using a tunnel protocol
 such as [WireGuard](https://www.wireguard.com/)
 and setup a reverse proxy on a VPS
-to forward connections to the chatmail server
+to forward connections to the chatmail relay
 over the tunnel.
 You can also setup multiple reverse proxies
-for your chatmail server in different networks
+for your chatmail relay in different networks
-to ensure your server is reachable even when
+to ensure your relay is reachable even when
 one of the IPs becomes inaccessible due to
 hosting or routing problems.

-Note that your server still needs
+Note that your chatmail relay still needs
 to be able to make outgoing connections on port 25
 to send messages outside.

 To setup a reverse proxy
 (or rather Destination NAT, DNAT)
-for your chatmail server,
+for your chatmail relay,
 put the following configuration in `/etc/nftables.conf`:
 ```
 #!/usr/sbin/nft -f